wbamberg/idl-reference/docs/nsIDownloadManager.md

 or if global private browsing mode is in use.
 This notification is deprecated;
 the guid notification should be relied upon instead.

-@param aID The unique ID of the download.
-@throws NS_ERROR_FAILURE if the download is active.

 #### Parameters ####